WeblateOrg/weblate/docs/admin/backup.rst

 .. hint::

    The database is the most important storage.
 Set up regular backups of your database.
-Without database, all the translations are gone.
+Without the database, all the translations are gone.

 Native database backup
 ++++++++++++++++++++++

-The recommended approach is to save a dump of the database using database native tools such as :program:`pg_dump` or :program:`mysqldump`.
+The recommended approach is to save a dump of the database using database-native tools such as :program:`pg_dump` or :program:`mysqldump`.
 It usually performs better than Django backup, and it restores complete tables with all their data.